 Woinarski JCZ, Murphy BP, Palmer R, Legge SM, Dickman CR, Doherty TS, Edwards G, Nankivell A, Read JL, Stokeld D (2018) How many reptiles are killed by cats in Australia?
 Wildlife Research.

 Driscoll DA, Bland LM, Bryan BA, Newsome TM, Nicholson E, Ritchie EG, Doherty TS (2018) A biodiversity-crisis hierarchy to evaluate and refine conservation indicators.
 Nature Ecology and Evolution.
 Read for free here.

 Davis H, Ritchie EG, Avitabile S, Doherty TS, Nimmo DG (2018) Testing the assumptions of the pyrodiversity begets biodiversity hypothesis for termites in semi-arid Australia.
 Royal Society Open Science.
 [Open Access]

 Doherty TS, Driscoll DA (2018) Coupling movement and landscape ecology for animal conservation in production landscapes.
 Proceedings of the Royal Society B: Biological Sciences.
-Free to access: PDF here.
+[Open Access]

 Doherty TS, Driscoll DA (2018) Competition in the historical niche: response to Scheele et al. Trends in Ecology and Evolution.

 Woinarski J, Woolley LA, Garnett S, Legge S, Murphy B, Lawes M, Comer S, Dickman CR, Doherty TS, Edwards G, Nankivell A,Palmer R, Paton D (2017) Compilation and traits of Australian bird species killed by cats.
 Biological Conservation.

-Woinarski J, Murphy B, Legge S, Garnett S, Lawes M, Comer S, Dickman CR, Doherty TS, Edwards G, Nankivell A, Paton D, Palmer R, Woolley LA (online early) How many birds are killed by cats in Australia?
+Woinarski J, Murphy B, Legge S, Garnett S, Lawes M, Comer S, Dickman CR, Doherty TS, Edwards G, Nankivell A, Paton D, Palmer R, Woolley LA (2017) How many birds are killed by cats in Australia?
 Biological Conservation.

 Virens J, Davis RA, Doherty TS (2017).
 Two records of amelanism in the Australian skink Ctenotus fallens (Storr, 1974).
 Herpetology Notes.